 Sexual Orientation: A person's inherent tendency to form emotional, physical, spiritual and sexual relationships with people of the same gender, the opposite gender, or either gender.

 Gender Identity: A person's private sense of, and subjective experience of, their own gender.
-It is generally socially constructed, but made up of both socially-defined and biologically-created factors.
+It is generally socially constructed.
+However, it is made up of both socially-defined and biologically-created factors.

-These questions are optional; however, we encourage students to provide this confidential information so we can design and implement programs and services that provide meaningful and rewarding learning opportunities for all students.
+These questions are optional.
+However, we encourage students to provide this confidential information.
+This will allow us to design and implement programs and services that provide meaningful and rewarding learning opportunities for all students.

-For more information on the initiative, check out the LGBTQ Student Initiative FAQ (PDF).
+For more information on the initiative, check out the LGBTQ Student Initiative FAQ.

 The RISE Center: Resources for Inclusion, Support, and Empowerment aims to build an equitable and inclusive campus community for all students.
-Additionally, the center is a support service for students from traditionally underrepresented and underserved backgrounds, including members of the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) community.
+The center is also a support service for students from traditionally underrepresented and underserved backgrounds.
+This includes members of the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) community.
 Examples of RISE Center programs related to this community include the quarterly LGBTQ+ Student Lunch Hour and LGBTQ+ Leadership Conferences.

 LWTech is committed to creating an inclusive and welcoming learning environment for